 - The Phantom of the Opera

-You can find discounted theater tickets at the TKTS offices around the city (Times Square, South Street Seaport, and downtown Brooklyn) for shows that day.
-They also have an app where you can see what they offer too!
-Expect to spend at least $100.
+Ticket prices vary greatly by show.
+However, you can find discounted theater tickets at the TKTS offices around the city (Times Square, South Street Seaport, and downtown Brooklyn) for shows that day.
+They also have an app where you can see what they offer too.
+Expect to spend at least $75-95 USD.

 19. The Cloisters

 Few people make it up to the Cloisters (it’s all the way up near 204th Street), a branch of the Met devoted to medieval Europe.
 It took me years to finally see it, and I kicked myself for waiting so long.
 It was built with Rockefeller money from parts of five European abbeys between 1934 and 1939.
 They even stipulated that the land across the river would forever remain undeveloped so the view would be unspoiled.